DE / EN

 Recommended prerequisites

-The lecture generally assumes basic knowledge in mathematics calculus, optimization and statistics (mean, variance, standard deviation).
+The lecture generally assumes basic knowledge of mathematics and statistics (high school graduation level).

 Forms of teaching and learningContact hoursIndependent study time